Who we are

 Miss L. Hatch

 In Year 7 we study Medieval England, focusing on the Norman Conquest, conflicts between church and king, understanding and treatment of disease and the actions and behaviour of some of the significant Kings in the period.
 In Year 8 we study the Tudors, Stuarts and Georgians and the changing face of England and eventually the United Kingdom.
-In year 9 we study modern history, specifically focusing on WWI and WWII and the political, economic and social problems facing the world in the 20th century.
+This is followed by studies into how India an Africa are connected to Britain.
+In year 9 we study modern history, specifically focusing on WWI and the political, economic and social problems facing the world in the 20th century.

 Examination Board: AQA